yunojuno/django-csp-plus/README.md

 Bool - set to `True` to run in report-only mode.
 Defaults to `True`.

+### `CSP_REPORT_SAMPLING`

+Float - used as a percentage (0.0 to 1.0) of responses on which to include the `report-uri` directive.
+This can be used to turn down the noise - once you have a stable CSP there is no point having every single request include the reporting directive - you need a trickle not a flood.

+### `CSP_REPORT_THROTTLING`

+Float - used as a percentage (0.0 to 1.0) of reporting violation requests to throttle (throw away).
+This is used to control potentially malicious violation reporting.
+The reporting endpoint is public, and accepts JSON payloads, so is open to abuse (sending very large, or malformed JSON) and is a potential DOS vulnerability.
+If you set this value to 1.0 then all inbound reporting requests are thrown away without processing.
+Use in extremis.

 ### `CSP_CACHE_TIMEOUT`

 Integer - the cache timeout for the templated CSP.
 Defaults to 600 (5